TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.ttk.rst

 .. class:: Style

-   This class is used to manipulate the style database.
+   This kundi is used to manipulate the style database.

    .. method:: configure(style, query_opt=None, **kw)